ixofoundation/https-github.com-ixofoundation-ixo-protocol-tree-master-specification-did-ixo/README.md

 Restricted to on-chain assets, IIDs are a new class of identifier uniquely suited to the requirements of fungible tokens, non-fungible tokens, and other chain-native components.
 IID methods can be developed for any compatible blockchain, making them suitable for interoperable representations of assets (and the cryptography that secures those tokens) regardless of the underlying chain.

-This particular specification, **did:cosmos** applies the IID approach to assets on blockchains made with the Cosmos SDK.
+This particular specification, **did:ixo** applies the IID approach to assets on modular blockchains that are built with the IXO Blockchain SDK, which has its base in the Cosmos SDK.

-IIDs also introduce a few new features—conformant extensions to the DID Core specification—that provide for privacy-respecting options for the full range of expected token functionality, including Linked Resources, On-chain Service Endpoints, and Accorded Rights.
-We describe those here, capturing their definition at the time this specification was developed.
-See the IID specification for current normative definitions.
+IIDs also introduce a few new features—conformant extensions to the DID Core specification—that provide for privacy-respecting options for the full range of expected token functionality, including Linked Resources, On-chain Service Endpoints, Linked Claims, Linked Entities, and Accorded Rights that may be executable.

 DID Methods which conform to the IID specification resolve to a DID document representing how to securely interact with a uniquely identified digital asset, within a unique blockchain namespace.
-Because IIDs are DIDs, software applications that are conformant with the W3C specification will be able to inter-operate with IIDs and IID documents, although some IID-specific features may require additional tooling.
+IIDs are DIDs, which means all software applications that are conformant with the W3C specification will be able to inter-operate with IIDs and IID documents, although some IID-specific features may require additional tooling.

-**did:cosmos** DIDs are IIDs intended identify assets on Cosmos application chains.
+**did:ixo** DIDs are IIDs intended to specifically identify assets on blockchains that are built using the IXO Blockchain SDK.

 ## Architecture Overview

-In the Cosmos ecosystem, **application chains** are sovereign blockchains built using the Cosmos SDK.
-These application chains are comprised of various modules, which perform different functions.
+In the Interchain ecosystem, **application chains** are sovereign blockchains built using the Interchain/Cosmos SDK.
+These application chains are comprised of various modules, which each provide a defined set of services.
 We refer to modules that manage the state of on-chain assets as **asset modules**.

-To support **did:cosmos**, three modules must be operational: a **chain registry**, a **namespace registry**, and an **asset module**.
+To support **did:ixo**, three modules must be operational: a **chain registry**, a **namespace registry**, and an **asset module**.

 ```mermaid
 classDiagram